marthabawn/EyeTracking/README.md

 - ogama_formatting_new.py is the same as above, except it reads data directly from txt files instead of xlsx.
 Still slow - use cluster

--ogama_formatting_final.py is the final script with all known bugs fixed.
+- transinf_ogama.py is the final script with all known bugs fixed.
 The files it produces shouls have no problem being uploaded into Ogama correctly.

+- matrices_ogama.py creates pandas dataframe from txt files, formats it for Ogama, and saves it to a csv file.